Technical Insight - App Development For Entrepreneurs

 Do you have an idea for an app?
 Do you lack engineering expertise?
 Do you understand what you want but are confused with your next step?

-Use any performing library/snippets, tools and even a friend that can get you from point A to point B. Don’t be concerned about whether this code can be bought -- you want the application to work.
+1. Don’t over-engineer.
+Use any performing library/snippets, tools and even a friend that can get you from point A to point B. Don’t be concerned about whether this code can be bought - you want the application to work.
 I don’t mean to take shortcuts.
 I mean never lose focus of trying to get the app in front of your users.
 User feedback is just as valuable as your technology.

 2. Build effectively and efficiently.
 Use whichever framework is fastest to develop in.
 Be sure to evaluate the quirks of each framework to help decide which is the right fit for your product.
 If you decide correctly, your application will perform.